petuum-inc/poseidon-release/docs/source/index.rst

      - ILSVRC12
      - 32

 For distributed execution, Poseidon consistently delivers near-linear increases in throughput across various models and engines.
-For example, poseidon registered a 31.5x speedup on training the Inception-V3 network on 32 nodes, which is a 50% improvement upon the original TensorFlow (20x speedup).
+For example, Poseidon registered a 31.5x speedup on training the Inception-V3 network on 32 nodes, which is a 50% improvement upon the original TensorFlow (20x speedup).
 When training a 229M parameter network (VGG19-22K), Poseidon still achieves near-linear speedup (30x on 32 nodes), while distributed TensorFlow sometimes experiences negative scaling with additional machines.

 Contact
 -------